quasarframework/quasar-framework.org/source/components/layout.md

 ## Tips to Understanding QLayout

+> **Using margin CSS will break the layout**
+> QLayout depends on taking up the whole screen and so QPageContainer, QLayoutHeader, QLayoutFooter and QLayoutDrawer positions are managed by it (through `view` prop).
+You **cannot** use *CSS margins* as a style neither on QLayout itself nor on any of the components mentioned above.
+However use can safely use *CSS padding*.

 ### Routing
 If your layout uses Vue Router sub-routes (recommended), then it makes sense to use Vue's `<router-view />` component, which is just a placeholder where sub-routes are injected.